Slider0007/AI-on-the-edge-device/docs/API/REST/img_tmp.md

 Get prcoess relevant images directly from memory.

 Be aware: Defining the trigger time keep in mind that the images are prcoessed by the device on the fly all during processing.
-Loading them the 'wrong' time they can be fragmented or distroted for a short time.

 Payload: